Dev1994/SaaS/README.md

 **Sharp sharp!** South African phrases, slang, and culture served fresh via a simple API.
 Perfect for Dutchies, expats, or anyone who wants to shout *voetsek* in style.

 SaaS is the little API that makes South African culture accessible, fun, and sometimes downright cheeky.
-Whether you’re testing your API skills or educating Dutch colleagues, we’ve got your back.
+Whether you're testing your API skills or educating Dutch colleagues, we've got your back.

 ---

 ## Why SaaS?

-Ever wondered what your Dutch friends would think if you said **“Just now”** or shouted **“Laduma!”**?
+Ever wondered what your Dutch friends would think if you said **"Just now"** or shouted **"Laduma!"**?
 SaaS brings the **essence of South Africa** to your fingertips:

 * Random South African phrases